Hydro95/ChoreChart/Deliverables/Use Cases/use_case2.md

-# Name: Create New Account
+# Use Case 2: Create New Account

 ## Actors
 * Adult